-Given that the area lies on the border of two countries, we are talking about two separate parks with two separate names.
-Although the nature reserves are interconnected; we are not talking about one national park with two different names, but really about two separate territorial units.
+Given that the area lies on the border of two countries, we are talking about two separate parks with two names.
+Although the nature reserves are interconnected, we are not talking about one national park with two different names, but really about two separate territorial units.

 The Czech side of the area also has several names.
-In addition to the Czech Switzerland National Park, the land is also referred to as Bohemian Switzerland.
+In addition to the Czech Switzerland National Park, the land is called Bohemian Switzerland.

 The parks are located almost on the Czech-German-Polish triple border.
 You will find it just from the west of Dresden.
-The most important river in the region is the Elbe and it is located in its valley.
-In the park, you will find the Elbsandsteingebirge, as the Elbe Sandstone Mountains.
+The most important river in the region is the Elbe, located in its valley.
+In the park, you will find the Elbsandsteingebirge, the Elbe Sandstone Mountains.

 Bohemian Switzerland National Park attractions

-The most spectacular national park in the Czech Republic has many attractions that we can warmly recommend even you are traveling with children.
+The most spectacular national park in the Czech Republic has many attractions that we can warmly recommend even if you are travelling with children.
 Most of the sights are, of course, around the astonishingly shaped rock towers.
-Here, you will find many steep cliffs, deep valleys, high observation points, and natural rock bridges.
+You will find many cliffs, deep valleys, high observation points, and natural rock bridges here.

 - Pravcicka Brana Gate